 Cancer surgery remains the fundamental treatment used to both diagnose and treat a variety of cancers.
+Conditions that may benefit from Oncologic Surgery include:

 Esophageal cancer is cancer that occurs in the esophagus — the long tube that runs from your throat to your stomach.
 Esophageal cancer affects over 14,000 people in the United States each year.
 Treatment is dependent on the stage of your cancer and your overall health, but surgery is the main treatment for localized esophageal cancer.